-Domestic Violence
+Domestic Abuse

 Female victims

-A woman who is suffering from mental or physical violence can ask the Freeda (previously known as the Women’s Refuge) for help at any time.
+A woman who is suffering from mental or physical abuse can ask the Freeda (previously known as the Women’s Refuge) for help at any time.
 They offer advice, counselling and a safe place to go and stay.

 Website: Freeda | Free from Domestic Abuse